AurumByte/AurumByte/README.md

 ### Hi there!
 I'm AurumByte 👋

-I'm a glitch who loves to create stuff with code.

-Here are some ideas to get you started:
+I'm a programming enthusiast with an interest in all things code + practical.

 - 🔭 I’m currently working on [Crypt](https://github.com/Crypt-Language/Crypt)
-- 🌱 I’m currently learning Java (properly and thoroughly)
+- 🌱 I’m currently learning Java, C++, and a bit of Kotlin
-- 👯 I’m looking to collaborate on open source projects (which I can help with)
+- 👯 I’m looking to collaborate on open source projects

 [![AurumByte's GitHub stats](https://github-readme-stats.vercel.app/api?username=AurumByte)](https://github.com/anuraghazra/github-readme-stats)